RobotLearning/traj-gen-and-tracking/README.md

 - Derive Kalman filter from minimum variance
 - Correct initial conditions of zero-phase filtering.
 - Load constraints umin and umax, joint limits from file and include in lift_constraints
+- Can we make aILC work on robot classes?

 Extensions: